rdeforest/eforth/rdeforest/susan-miller-2017-12.md

     almost everything else in the most important career sector of your chart, but with Saturn on an angle, he also acted with double strength.

+...at the expense of my marriage, perhaps...

     My point in telling you this is that your life about to become smoother, easier, and less stressful when Saturn moves off that angle and into a gentler part of your solar chart.
 Saturn never sends rewards while the course of training is ongoing, but only after it is over.
 With Saturn leaving this month, you will receive your material or spiritual gift from Saturn as thanks to you for dealing with his vigorous training.

+I wrote my "New Year, New Me" thing on Dec 3rd.

     The reason I feel you will not be quite get instant professional relief is that the powerful new moon of December 18 in the very same area of the